Anamika2021/Kaggle-Toxicity-Prediction/README.md

 3. Cross val score was calculated
 4. F1_macro score was obtained both on the training and testing data
 5. For Feature Selection, model’s inbuilt feature importances, recursive feature elimination and ANOVA were used.

+README file

+Requirements for running the code –
+System requirements: Windows10
+                     Kaggle or Google Collaboratory
+                     RAM: 8GB

+Libraries –
+1) Numpy - 1.19.5
+2) Pandas - 1.2.1
+3) ScikitLearn - 0.24.1

+In this we have run code on KAGGLE, to which you require only Kaggle account approved by proffesor.
+However, in order to run the code on other platforms like Jupyter Notebook and others you need to :
+To run the code, open ‘ML_project’ in Jupyter Notebook To open Jupyter Notebook on your system, please follow these steps –
+1) Open Command Prompt/Terminal on your system
+2) Type ‘jupyter notebook’
+3) Press Enter
+4) Jupyter notebook will open in your browser
+5) Upload the file – ‘ML_project’
+6) Access the notebook and it opens in a new tab